-As a general rule, we recommend planning for about 16 weeks from start to finish.
+As a general rule, we recommend planning for at least 16 weeks from start to finish.

 Sixteen weeks?
 Yes.
-The process involves everyone from your HOA to city inspectors, to your utility, and more.
+The process involves everyone from your HOA, city permitting inspectors, to your utility, and more.
 It could take even longer for someone who’s not an expert, so working with a trusted provider with established relationships is vital.

 Want to learn more about going solar?
 We’ve got everything you need to know here.

 What will happen if I wait to go solar?

 You’ll likely pay more for solar energy over the next 20 years.
 Take a look at this example: